GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 1. **Apply probability thresholds**: A probability threshold of 50% was applied to the Saltmarsh and Mangrove pixels within the interim ecosystem classification layer, with pixels of these classes with a probability below this threshold assigned as “nodata”.
 A 50% probability threshold was selected based on the alignment of the outputs with external mapping products, and the conservative consideration that 50% provides a clear majority vote by the ML models.
 1. **Apply environmental corrections**: Saltmarsh pixels were masked to the observed coastal-connectivity range identified by the saltmarsh training data points.
 To exclude outliers, the saltmarsh connectivity mask was thresholded to the 99.5th percentile connectivity value for all region-combined saltmarsh points from the training data set.
 This choice was made to remove misclassifications of saltmarsh in regions considered unconnected to coastal regions (see Connectivity Layer).
 For further discussion on the implications of thresholding based on existing distribution of training data see Saltmarsh Connect Caveat
 #### Classifier masking
-1. **Apply mangrove mask**: Mangrove pixels that fell outside of the mangrove habitat layer, identified by Global Mangrove Watch (link to dataset) were removed.
+1. **Apply mangrove mask**: Mangrove pixels that fell outside of the mangrove habitat layer, identified by Global Mangrove Watch (Bunting et al., 2022 link to dataset) were removed.
 This habitat mask is widely used in Mangrove mapping studies (do we need a ref?) to define the ecologically suitable habitats that Mangrovesexisting and, and was used here to align our Mangrove mapping with these global approaches and minimize the false positives of Mangrove classification in not-suitable areas.
 1. **Apply Intertidal seagrass probability threshold**: Within the defined Intertidal model extent the Intertidal seagrass probability layer was used to define the Intertidal seagrass classification at a probability of greater than or equal to 70 %.
 The 70 % threshold was selected as conservative value to account for the inter-annual variability of seagrass meadows (see Prob layer discussion)
 1. **Apply manual mask**: A manual masking process was applied to the Classification layer, based on expert identified misclassifications in the layer (including roads, urban areas, terrain shadow, data noise).
 For full traceability this polygon masking layer is provided here. (link to dataset on Github??)
 1. **Apply land use mask**: Industrial, urban or road areas as identified in the Australian Catchment Scale Land Use and Management dataset (ACLUM) (link to dataset) were removed.